Pavankumardontha/dynamic-programming-/README.md

 12) 0-1 Knapsack
 13) Coin Combinations-1(Permutations taken into account.
 1D problem with outer loop running on the sum)
 14) Coins Combinations-2(only Combinations are taken into account.1D problem with inner loop running on the sum)
-15) Count no. of subsets with given sum
+15) Count no. of subsets with given sum(Inner loop running on sum.
+Understand why ?? )
 16) Count Ways to reach Nth stair
 17) Minimum No. of coins to make a change.
 18) Maximize the cut segments